Q1. Material Procurement: Where do you get your materials?

 Q2.
 What is the specification of TEDESKA Stereo cartridges?

 Q1.
-Development of the generator pole
+Construction: Development of the generator pole

 When the stylus tip is running through the groove of the vinyl, the cantilever and the coils oscillate in a magnetic field and electric signals are created.
 Under perfect circumstances, the oscillations of the coils during music reproduction perfectly correspond to the record groove.
 This requires that stylus, cantilever and coils are the only parts of the pickup cartridge that may oscillate.
 However, this is only a theory as in reality a transmission of oscillations to the surrounding parts cannot be avoided.
 Speaking of the cartridge only, these parts are most importantly the rear pole plate and generator pole (blue in next figure) which carries the cantilever and the coils together with the damping rubber (shown in red).